sliaquat/todos_app_functional_tests/Readme.md

 Once you have both of the above installed, go to the install directory and run `bundle install`

 ### Run
-Go the install directory and run `cucumber`
+Go to the install directory and run `cucumber`